Driver in I-270 crash had open containers in car: sheriff’s office

-COLUMBUS, Ohio (WCMH) — A crash has closed a portion of I-270 west of Columbus Saturday afternoon.
+COLUMBUS, Ohio (WCMH) — I-270 west of downtown Columbus has reopened after a crash Saturday afternoon in which the driver allegedly had open containers of alcohol in the car.

-According to the Ohio Department of Transportation, I-270 North just past US-40/West Broad Street is closed due to the accident as of 7:15 p.m.
+According to the Ohio Department of Transportation, I-270 North just past US-40/West Broad Street is reopened.

 The Franklin County Sheriff’s Office said the crash took place at approximately 4:46 p.m. just north of US-40 in Prairie Township.